4 Emotions That Can Make Video Ads More Effective

 However, the same research from the Journal of Marketing provided evidence that there is a level where viewers ‘max out’ and eventually switch off if fear tactics are overused, like you so often see present in political ads.
 That’s why it’s important for advertisers to balance out these fear based messages with positive, solution-based messaging as a call to action.
 This will both reduce the anxiety and stress on the viewer and encourage them to take action, like browsing your blog or visiting your ecommerce store.

 The joy this ad inspired also led to measurable results.
-A study conducted in the hours after Super Bowl 2014 found this ad was the most shared of the game, peaking at over 1.3 million shares.
+A study conducted in the hours after the game in 2014 found this ad was the most shared of the game, peaking at over 1.3 million shares.
 In terms of views, according to the Wall Street Journal, it exceeded 36.2 million, more than twice the number of views as the ad that came in second place.

 Don’t think about the emotional connection you create through humorous messaging as pure entertainment–think of it as a solid gold attention grabber.
 The Serious Case for Humor– by AdAge–found that humor works because it gives a quick jolt of positive emotions which helps the consumer remember your brand and message.